keelancook/missions-center/cgcs-staff-information/wordpress/wordpress-mt.md

 ### General Information

 As mentioned in the forms page, WordPress hosts all our forms.
-Thus, WordPress also hosts our mission trip applications.
-This started with the Fall Break Trips in 2023.
+Thus, WordPress also hosts our mission-trip applications.
+This started with the fall break trips in 2023.
 Earlier trips utilized Wufoo.
 We no longer have our Wufoo account, and so those forms are gone.
-However, we have the sheets with all participants in the OneDrive and in HubSpot.
+However, we have the sheets with all participants in OneDrive and in HubSpot.

 ### What Mission Trip forms are there?